z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/client_utilities/pg_restore.md

 :   Restore only the schema \(data definitions\), not the data \(table contents\).
 Sequence current values will not be restored, either. \(Do not confuse this with the `--schema` option, which uses the word schema in a different meaning.\)

 -S username \| --superuser=username
-:   Specify the superuser user name to use when disabling triggers.
+:   Specify the superuser user name to use when deactivating triggers.
 This is only relevant if `--disable-triggers` is used.

     **Note:** Greenplum Database does not support user-defined triggers.